akelly1954/Samples/source/Video/README.md

      Equivalent Json member(s):  Root["Config"]["App-options"]["write-to-file"] (treated here like an int)
                                  Root["Config"]["App-options"]["output-file"] (string)

 If the -fn flag is specified (on the command line), then the write-to-file capability is turned on (enabled).
 It is off by default.
 If the file-name is not mentioned, the default value (from the Json file) is used.
+This capability writes out to a file the actual raw frames that come from  the camera in the format specified by the json file and/or the command line options
+(see more on that below).

-(A note about *bool*:  Although it is well defined enough in C++, values other than 0 or 1 can be used.
+(**A note about bool**:  Although it is well defined enough in C++, values other than 0 or 1 can be used.
 The way the JsonCpp *bool* is used in this project is like an int (in the Json file), but when it is to be assigned to a *C++ bool type*, the univesally accepted conversion takes place:  If the value is 0, then the bool is set to *false*.
 Anything else means *true*).